 By Dennis Constant

-Dennis Constant is a senior researcher for the Illinois Taxpayer Education Foundation.
+Dennis Constant is Research Director of the Illinois Taxpayer Education Foundation.